-Sequences FCS Prerequisite: Grade 11 - 12 Credit /2

-This class meets every other day for the full year.
-Are you ready to live on your own?
+Sequences FCS Prerequisite: Grade 11 - 12 Are you ready to live on your own?
 Sounds like an easy job?
 Whether you are going off to college or getting your own place to live, this course will help you to be prepared for the challenges that await you.
 This course includes: